pineconedata/pineconedata.github.io/_posts/2023-11-14-install-jupyterlab.md

 ```bash
 scraps@pop-os:~$ jupyter-lab &>> ~/Code/jupyterlab/_logs/2022-12-06_jupterlab.log
 ```
-This will redirect all of the server messages to the specified logfile (which is a file named `2022-12-06_jupyterlab.log` in the `~/Code/jupyterlab/_logs/` directory in the example above).
-In summary, the `&` directs the terminal to run that process in the background while the `>>` redirects the output to another location (which is a logfile in this case).
+This will redirect all of the server messages to the specified log file (which is a file named `2022-12-06_jupyterlab.log` in the `~/Code/jupyterlab/_logs/` directory in the example above).
+In summary, the `&` directs the terminal to run that process in the background while the `>>` redirects the output to another location (which is a log file in this case).

 As a quick reminder, the best way to shut down the server might be slightly different when starting the JupyterLab server in the background.
 You can review the [Stopping the Server](#stopping-the-server) section above to find your preferred way of shutting down the server.
 One difference to note is that if you press `CTRL+C` once while the terminal output is being redirected to a logfile, the terminal won't show the prompt to confirm shutting down the server.
 However, your input will still get passed to JupyterLab, so you can type `y` or `yes` and press `enter` to confirm the shut down.
 It's not generally recommended to send inputs when you cannot see the outputs, but it is technically possible.